CrysKilljoy/crysborg/README.md

 I do not plan on fixing bugs for specific or newly released versions.

 Created on and for FoundryVTT v11 Build 315

+CrysBorg is an independent production by CrysKilljoy and is not affiliated with Ockult Örtmästare Games or Stockholm Kartell.
+It is published under the MÖRK BORG Third Party License.
+MÖRK BORG is copyright Ockult Örtmästare Games and Stockholm Kartell.